lkrsova/lkrsova.github.io/_pages/aboutme.md

 ![](/images/ilugamesres.png)

 ### Game designer by day, academic by night
 Yes.
 I’ve been always interested in how people make sense of technologies and how their experience is designed, video games included.
-Studzing it has come naturally.
+Studying it has only come naturally.

 Intrigued by pop cultural phenomena like [The Terminator](https://www.imdb.com/title/tt0088247), [Short Circuit](https://www.imdb.com/title/tt0091949) or [The Matrix](https://www.imdb.com/title/tt0133093), I've been fascinated by artificial intelligence since I was a little kid.